delawaremathguy/ShoppingList14/README.md

 * Comments throughout the code have been updated -- some with expanded detail on why something is being done the way it is being done.

 * The basic architecture of the app has been simplified.
-What started out in Version 1.0 as a few views with simple @FetchRequests quickly morphed into using an MVVM-style architecture and Notifications that completely avoided using @FetchRequest.
+What started out in Version 1.0 as a few views with simple @FetchRequests morphed into an MVVM-style architecture using Notifications that completely avoided using @FetchRequest.
 Version 2.0 of the app has now become ... *wait for it* ... an app having a few views with simple @FetchRequests.
 This is absolutely shocking!  *See the App Architecture comments below*.

 * Views now effect changes to Items and Locations by calling class functions defined on `Item` and `Location` directly, which then are handled appropriately by the Core Data classes (the `Item` and `Location` classes operate, essentially, as view models for objects of their type).